apache/nuttx/configs/efm32gg-stk3700/README.txt

   LEDs
   ----
-  The EFM32 Giant Gecko Start Kit has two yellow LEDs marke LED0 and LED1.
+  The EFM32 Giant Gecko Start Kit has two yellow LEDs marked LED0 and LED1.
   These LEDs are controlled by GPIO pins on the EFM32.
 The LEDs are connected to pins PE2 and PE3 in an active high configuration: